 - 1 cup unsweetened cocoa powder

 - 4 eggs

 - 1 teaspoon peppermint extract

 - 1/2 cup confectioners' sugar

-In a separate mixing bowl, whisk together the flour, baking powder, and salt; stir it into the cocoa mixture until well combined.
+- In a separate mixing bowl, whisk together the flour, baking powder, and salt.
+Add the dry mixture into the wet mixture and stir until well combined.
 Cover the bowl and chill for at least 4 hours.

 - Bake in preheated oven for 10 to 12 minutes.
-Let stand on the cookie sheet for a minute before transferring to wire racks or wax paper to cool.
+Let stand on the cookie sheet for a minute before transferring to wire racks to cool.

 Adapted from Allrecipes